JoshOldenburg/tmux-battery/README.md

 You can see the checkmark on the left of the date.

-There are two versions of this script.
-In the root directory is a JavaScript version.
-The JS version was ported from a shell script because it was cleaner.
-The `c` directory has a version written in C using CoreFoundation and IOKit.
-This version is understandably much faster (~10 to ~100x faster).
-I use the C version in my tmux status bar now.
+This is written in C using CoreFoundation and IOKit.

 ## Usage
 `tmux-battery`